Larry Bensky: National affairs correspondent

-Best known as national affairs correspondent for Pacifica Radio from 1987–1998, Bensky covered numerous national and international events for Pacifica, including the Iran–Contra hearings in 1987, the confirmation hearings for four Supreme Court justices, the 1990 elections in Nicaragua, and numerous demonstrations and protests in Washington, D.C. and elsewhere.
-He anchored Pacifica's live coverage of the September 11 Commission hearings, and co-anchored Pacifica's coverage of the 2004 Democratic and Republican conventions, as well as the Presidential debates.
+Best known as national affairs correspondent for Pacifica Radio from 1987 to 1998, Bensky covered numerous national and international events for Pacifica, including the Iran–Contra hearings in 1987, the confirmation hearings for four Supreme Court justices, the 1990 elections in Nicaragua, and numerous demonstrations and protests in Washington, D.C., and elsewhere.
+He anchored Pacifica's live coverage of the 9/11 Commission hearings, and co-anchored Pacifica's coverage of the 2004 Democratic and Republican conventions, as well as the Presidential debates.
 He was anchor for Pacifica's extensive coverage of the post-2004 election controversy in Ohio, as well as several Congressional hearings about the misuse of executive power in the Bush administration.

-He retired as host of a weekly two-hour radio talk show, Sunday Salon, originating at KPFA in Berkeley.
+Bensky retired as host of a weekly two-hour radio talk show, Sunday Salon, originating at KPFA in Berkeley.
 Among his guests were numerous writers and politicians including Paul Wellstone, Paul Krugman, Manning Marable, Bernie Sanders, Jane Smiley, Calvin Trillin, and Gary Shteyngart.

-Bensky has written for The Nation, magazine, and was a regular contributor to the Los Angeles Times Sunday Book Review.
+Bensky wrote for The Nation, magazine, and was a regular contributor to the Los Angeles Times Sunday Book Review.
 A longtime resident of Berkeley, he was a political writer and columnist for the East Bay Express for fifteen years.

-He has also appeared as a guest journalist on C-SPAN, CNN, The Today Show, and The MacNeil/Lehrer NewsHour, as well as on San Francisco KQED-FM's "Forum" and KQED-TV's "This Week in Northern California."
+Bensky also appeared as a guest journalist on C-SPAN, CNN, The Today Show, and The MacNeil/Lehrer NewsHour, as well as on San Francisco KQED-FM's "Forum" and KQED-TV's "This Week in Northern California."
 In addition, he was founding managing editor (1999–2000) of the web site Mediachannel.org.

-Bensky won the prestigious George Polk Award for his coverage of Iran–Contra, and has won five Gold Reel awards from the National Federation of Community Broadcasters.
-He has won a career achievement award from the Society of Professional Journalists, and the Golden Gadfly award from Media Alliance.
+Bensky won the prestigious George Polk Award for his coverage of Iran–Contra, and won five Gold Reel awards from the National Federation of Community Broadcasters.
+He won a career achievement award from the Society of Professional Journalists, and the Golden Gadfly award from Media Alliance.

 Educator and activist

 In addition to his work as a journalist, Bensky spent twelve years teaching broadcast journalism classes at Stanford, and courses in mass communication, journalism, broadcasting, and political science at California State University, East Bay (CSUEB) in Hayward, California.
-He also teaches media criticism and analysis at Berkeley City College and political science at CSUEB.
+He also taught media criticism and analysis at Berkeley City College and political science at CSUEB.

-Bensky has been a political activist since the 1960s, working with nuclear disarmament and anti-war groups in New York City, Paris, and San Francisco during the Vietnam War.
+Bensky was a political activist from the 1960s onwards, working with nuclear disarmament and anti-war groups in New York City, Paris, and San Francisco during the Vietnam War.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-He co-designed and wrote numerous successful direct mail appeals for Modern progressive organizations, including Greenpeace, the Sierra Club, and the United Farm Workers.
-He is a devout pacifist and an outspoken opponent of capital punishment.
+He co-designed and wrote numerous successful direct mail appeals for modern progressive organizations, including Greenpeace, the Sierra Club, and the United Farm Workers.
+He was a devout pacifist and an outspoken opponent of capital punishment.